corda/cordapp-template-kotlin/README.md

      gradle.bat publishToMavenLocal

-This will publish a copy of Corda to your local Maven repository for your Cordapp to use.
-Next open a terminal window in your Cordapp directory (this one) and run:
+This will publish a copy of Corda to your local Maven repository for your CorDapp to use.
+Next open a terminal window in your CorDapp directory (this one) and run:

 Unix: